 Other approaches may also include using critical ideas to produce self-directed visual authorship.
 Practical projects and technical workshops are run in tandem with theoretical and critical seminars, in order to support the relationship between critical and practice based learning.

 This approach provides you with a unique platform from which to produce relevant and engaging work within the discipline of illustration, that has resonance and value to the world at large.
 Through the development of a portfolio of work, the course places graduates in a position to work across sectors as diverse as visual communication, art direction, information communication, branding, news, current affairs, entertainment, art and design as well as encouraging visual authorship.

 The course supports progression to research at MPhil/PhD level as well as to advanced self-directed experimental practice.

-Building on LCC's resources, in digital, time-based and interactive media alongside printmaking, graphic design and visual communication, the course encourages experimental and reflective practice that echoes the cross media nature of the design, communication and media industries.
+Building on LCC's resources – in digital, time-based and interactive media alongside printmaking, graphic design and visual communication – the course encourages an experimental and reflective practice that echoes the cross media nature of the design, communication and media industries.

 This course is taught within the Design School.

 Each course is divided into units, which are credit-rated.
 The minimum unit size is 20 credits.
 The MA course structure involves six units, totalling 180 credits.

 - Illustrative Practice and Visual Media (40 credits)

 - Critical Practice and Research Methods (20 credits)